alexKleider/phInfo/README.md

 found in the current directory.
 It is heavily commented so should be self explanatory.

-### IP Address Discovery
+One way to discover the IP address of the target machine is to run the Unix `arp-scan` utility before and again after powering up the target machine.
+(See `man arp-scan` to guide you how to adjust the parameters to suit your network.)

-Make sure the **target** machine is connected (via Ethernet cable) to the internet and is powered up.
-(If you are using an external WiFi dongle it should be installed before power up.)
+        sudo arp-scan -I wls1 192.168.0.0/24

-The challenge now is to discover the IP address of the target machine.
-The Unix arp-scan utility before and again after powering up the target machine will likely work.
 Look for an IP address that appears only after the target power up, not before.

-If you put yourself in category `3` (see previous section) then the utility `find_pi.py` can be found within your current directory on the staging machine.
+The `find_pi.py` script provides an alternative (but only applies if your target is a `Raspberry Pi` and you have run the `git clone` and `cd` commands provided above.)
 Before using it, you will want to open it in your favourite editor and possibly change the one or two constants to suit your network.
 The file is well commented to help guide you.